Back to Destinations

 Check

-Avoid it as a first city if spice, stairs, crowds, or visual chaos will raise stress.
+Avoid it as a first city if spice, stairs, heat, crowds, or vertical navigation will raise stress.

 Before you act